resilient-swarms/thymio/README.md

 	git clone https://github.com/resilient-swarms/thymio

+Change directory to the cloned directory and create a build_asebacppapi directory there.
+Then run cmake with the folloing options:

+    cmake -DLIB_INSTALL_DIR=<Path to the install location of the aseba libraries> ../thymiointerface/NewInterface/

+Then build and install the asebacppapi.

-Change directory to the cloned directory and create a build_thymio directory there.
+Change the current directory to the cloned directory again and create a build_thymio directory there.
 Then run cmake with the following options:

-    Cmake –DARGOS_BUILD_FOR=Thymio –Dthymio_LIBS=<Path to the build_thymio directory inside the ARGoS repository> ../src
+    Cmake -DARGOS_BUILD_FOR=thymio -DThymio_LIBS=<Path to the build_thymio directory inside the ARGoS repository> ../src

 Then build and install Thymio.